mrontio/Innovation-Camp-2025/hpc/README.md

 We hope you enjoy this hackathon, and create something worth showing at the BSF and beyond!

+## (Important) Information to access the exclusive node will be provided on Tuesday alongside instructions of how to reflect that on your [submitMe.slurm file](./ic25Tutorial/submitMe.slurm).

 ## Directory Layout

 - [ic25Tutorial/submitMe.slurm](./ic25Tutorial/submitMe.slurm): A slurm file template that you can utilise and adjust when submitting your jobs to HPC.
 It only includes some of the important #SBATCH settings.